unclebay143/my-country-presidents/Rwanda Presidents/README.md

 3. 👆 Click on [🔍 List of Nigeria Presidents](https://www.google.com/search?q=list+of+nigerian+presidents+from+1960+till+date) from the [site](https://nigeria-presidents.netlify.app/) home page

-4. 👀 Search for any Nigeria president that you are interested to contribute their profile
+4. 👀 Search for any Rwanda's president that you are interested to contribute their profile

 5. ⬇ Download any of their clean image into the portrait folder in the project